cetz-package/cetz/src/draw/shapes.typ

 ///     This overrides the default of `true`, that allows chaining of (arc) elements.], default: true)
 ///
 /// = Anchors
-///   Supports compass anchors when `mode` is "PIE"
+///   Supports compass, distance anchors, plus angle anchors if mode is "PIE"
 ///   / center: The center of the arc, this is the default anchor.
 ///   / arc-center: The midpoint of the arc's curve.
 ///   / chord-center: Center of chord of the arc drawn between the start and end point.